Treaty of Fort Jackson: Details

 The treaty signing took place on the banks of the Tallapoosa River near the present city of Alexander City, Alabama.
 The U.S. force, led by General Andrew Jackson, consisted mainly of the West Tennessee Militia and 39th United States Infantry, allied with several groups of Cherokee and Lower Creek friendly to the American side.
 The Upper Creek were led by Chief Menawa, who fled with hundreds of survivors into Florida, where they allied with the Seminole.
 The surrender ended the Creek War, which the United States was fighting simultaneously with the War of 1812.

 By the terms of the treaty, the Creek were forced to cede 23 e6acre of their territory (their remaining land in Georgia and much of central Alabama) to the United States government.

 Results

-The victory at Horshoe Bend and the signing of the treaty freed Jackson to continue southwest to Louisiana, where he defeated the British forces at the Battle of New Orleans.
+The victory at Horseshoe Bend and the signing of the treaty freed Jackson to continue southwest to Louisiana, where he defeated the British forces at the Battle of New Orleans.
 His victories against Native American forces and then his victory at New Orleans won Jackson an enormous amount of popular support, creating a public image that would contribute to his success in the 1828 presidential election.
 Appeals to lessen the demands to forfeit huge parcels of Creek lands by the friend and ally of Jackson, Chief Shelocta, went unheeded in the signing of the treaty.